How to Compare Retail Stores KPI?

-Retailers have 3 Key Performance Indicators (KPIs) to compare physical stores – Comp Sales, Sales per Square Foot, and Sales Conversion.
+Retailers compare stores with 3 Key Performance Indicators (KPIs) of Sales Comp, Sales per Square Foot, and Sales Conversion.

-Key Performance Indicator (KPI) measures the ability to achieve a key business objective.
-Retailers use a variety of KPIs to measure store performance, inventory turnover, and financial success.
+Key Performance Indicator (KPI) measures the ability to achieve a core business objective.

 2. Sales for Square Foot

 Sales Per Square Foot (SPF) is the average revenue the store generates for ever square foot of sales floor.
-SPF is a core KPI for InStore Analytic.
-But it is not always represent performance of the store as a single holistic entity.
+SPF is often used to evaluate the store for InStore Customer Analytics.

 3. Sales Conversion